Characterizing the Gravitational Wave Signal from Core-Collapse Supernovae: Results.

-To test this hypothesis we compute time-integrated turbulent energy fluxes (kinetic plus thermal) impinging on the \ac{PNS} using to the formalism derived in Ref.~\cite{Radice:2015qva}.
+To test this hypothesis we compute time-integrated turbulent energy fluxes (kinetic plus thermal) impinging on the \ac{PNS} using to the formalism derived in \citet{Radice:2015qva}.
 We then compare the total amount of turbulent energy accreted by the \ac{PNS}, $E_{\rm turb}$, to the total amount of energy irradiated in \acp{GW}, $E_{\rm GW}$.
 The results are given in Fig.~\ref{fig:Egw_vs_Eturb}.
 We find a clear correlation between $E_{\rm GW}$ and $E_{\rm turb}$.
 This is evidence for accretion being the main driver of the \ac{GW} emission.
 Specifically, our results suggest that \acp{GW} are produced by the non-resonant excitation of pulsational modes of the \ac{PNS} by chaotic accretion.
+We remark that a scaling close to $E_{\rm GW} \sim E_{\rm turb}^2$ can be expected on the basis of simple dimensional arguments \citep[][chapter 36]{1973grav.book.....M} essentially because of the quadrupolar nature of \acp{GW} \citep{Muller:2017vuu}.